 My leaf insects have just started to lay eggs at last so I thought I would show you what to look out for when cleaning them out.

-Leaf insect eggs are small and don’t look particularly special so it would be easy to through them away when cleaning out your leaf insects.
+Leaf insect eggs are small and don’t look particularly special so it would be easy to throw them away when cleaning out your leaf insects.
 Female leaf insects also typically lay their eggs wherever they happen to be sitting and so these eggs typically fall to the floor of the cage with all the faecal material.

 However closer inspection shows that these eggs are rather different in appearance to leaf insect faeces and once you have made the distinction it is reasonably easy to spot eggs in your regular cleaning duties.